xapian/xapian-docsprint/advanced/learning_to_rank.rst

     indexer.index(title,1,"S");

 You can refer to the "Indexing" section under "A practical example" heading for the Collection Index.
 The database created in the practical example will be used as the collection index for the examples.
-In particular we are going to be using all the documents from which contain the term "watch" which will be used as the query for the examples.
+In particular we are going to be using all the documents which contain the term "watch", which will be used as the query for the examples.

-Provided such information, API is capable of creating the training file which is in the mentioned format and can be easily used for learning a model.
+Provided such information, API is capable of creating the training file which is in the mentioned format and can be used for learning a model.

 To prepare a training file run the following command from the top level directory.
 This example assumes that you have created the db from the first example in "Indexing" section under "A practical example" header and you have installed xapian-letor.